DomBlack/requestbin/README.md

 # How to setup

-The tool is meant to be run inside docker containers (one for the HTTP endpoint, one for redis).
+The tool is meant to be run inside docker containers

+* redis
+* elasticsearch
+* kibana
+* go server (8080 logging, 8081 api/ui, 8082 proxy to kibana with basic auth)
 You can either build your own image or pull from the docker hub, see below.

 ## With Docker

 ## Use pre-built image

+Create a `passwd` file for the passwords to access Kibana.
+Format is
+`username:md5(passwd)` (NOT htpasswd, too much hassle to parse).

-Just run
+Then run

 ```
 docker-compose up
 ```

 You only need the `docker-compose.yml` file, no need to checkout the full repo.
-By default the container will listen on port `8080`, you can change it in `docker-compose.yml`.
+By default the container will listen on port `8080` and increment for the other services, you can change it in `docker-compose.yml`.

 ### Build your own image